Optimization of Hydrogen Blending in Natural Gas Networks for Carbon Emissions Reduction: Case Studies

-This section explores the sensitivity of the solution to adjustment of the minimum hydrogen concentration \(\gamma_{J3}^{\min}\) at the physical withdrawal node J3 corresponding to the withdrawal gNode D1.
-This scenario reflects instances where a consumer is required to mitigate their carbon emissions by bidding for a minimum H2 concentration at the delivery node.
-We incrementally increase \(\gamma_{J3}^{\min}\) from 0.0 to 0.1 at an increment of 0.025 while \(g_{D1}^{\max}\) is constant at 140 MJ/s.
+We examine the sensitivity of the solution to the minimum hydrogen concentration \(\gamma_{J3}^{\min}\) at the physical withdrawal node J3 corresponding to the withdrawal gNode D1.
+This scenario reflects instances where a consumer is must mitigate their carbon emissions by bidding for a minimum H$_2$ concentration at the delivery node.
+We increase \(\gamma_{J3}^{\min}\) from 0.0 to 0.1 at an increment of 0.025 while \(g_{D1}^{\max}\) is constant at 140 MJ/s.
 Figure \ref{fig:singlepipe-conc-wcc} provides a summary of the results.
 The solutions can be categorized in three regions.
 For $0\leq\gamma_{J3}^{\min}\leq 0.053$, the energy demand \(g_{D1}^{\max}\) can be met, and the actual delivered concentration increases with the minimum bound value.
 The compressor ratio must also increase to keep the line pressure high enough to meet the minimum pressure bound at J3.
 For $0.053\leq\gamma_{J3}^{\min}\leq 0.068$, The maximum pressure at J2 binds so that the pipe is congested, and increasing the minimum hydrogen concentration results in less energy delivered.
 At $\gamma_{J3}^{\min}\approx 0.068$, the concentration binds at the maximum value.
-Observe that the primal and dual solutions change in a non-monotone manner as concentration parameters change, which is consistent with prior observations on transport of heterogeneous gas blends.
+The change in primal and dual solutions is non-monotone as concentration parameters change, which is consistent with prior observations on transport of heterogeneous gas blends.